sheikh-zeeshan/100DaysOf.NetAPI/README.md

 1. bogus api is used
 2. relationship updated where required
 3. missing parts are there (createdby, updatedby)
+4. data generated with random no of records
+5. few fields are reman empty

+#### Day 5 - Bogus data generation
+implementing CQRS and mapster for object mapping fluent validations is added, some validations and business checks are added feature folder under application project have command and query classes

 #####Characteristics of split queries
 While split query avoids the performance issues associated with JOINs and cartesian explosion, it also has some drawbacks: